Sarenne/starter-academic/content/is-2022/index.md

 # We propose studying human perception of spoken communication as a means to better understand how information is encoded across these channels, focusing on the question  What characteristics of communicative context affect listener's expectations of speech?.

 tags:
-# - Source Themes
+- Source Themes
-# featured: true
+featured: true

 links:
-- name: ''
+# - name: 'here '
   # url: http://example.org
 url_pdf: ''
 # url_code: '#'